The Button module is an exactly that: an object that you insert into your layout that resembles a physical button.

-If you choose the Lightbox option, you next choose whether the lightbox content will be based on custom HTML content or a link to a video, as described in the following sections.
+If you choose the Lightbox option, you next choose whether the lightbox will display custom HTML content or play a video from a URL you provide, as described in the following sections.

-With the HTML content type option, an HTML editing box lets you enter custom HTML that will be displayed in the lightbox.
-This works great for adding shortcode.
+With the HTML option, an HTML editing box lets you enter custom code such as HTML markup, embed code for a video, or shortcode.
 In the following screenshot, the shortcode for a saved row containing a Call to Action module was inserted into the HTML box to make an opt-in popup.

-The video option works well as an alternative to embedding the video in the page.
-Insert the URL of the video you want to open in the lightbox, from a service such as Youtube or Vimeo.
+Insert the URL of the video you want to play in the lightbox, from a service such as Youtube or Vimeo:

 This tab has the following settings.